 Therefore, it is crucial to explore and understand the root causes of our disconnection from food and find ways to reconnect with the sources of our nourishment.

 What’s wrong with large-scale farming?

-Think of horse meat scandal, turkey twizzlers, mad cow disease, fake free-range eggs, or e. coli breakouts and you’ll know what I mean.
+Over the years, there have been numerous instances of food fraud and safety concerns, such as the horse meat scandal, turkey twizzlers, mad cow disease, fake free-range eggs, and e. coli breakouts.

 How to avoid supermarket food?